kintone-labs/kintone-ui-component/docs/document/docs/guides/table-readonly-table-customization.md

   ```
 </details>

 ### Dependent columns (Table)
 ![dependent-columns](assets/dependent-columns.gif)

+Develop the dependent columns.<br>
-You can update the city dropdown when the country dropdown changes.
+The city dropdown will be updated when the country dropdown is changed.

 <details>
   <summary>Show code</summary>